blackyoshi21825/Tesseract/README.md

         ::pop(myList) - Deletes the ending value of the list

-8. Libraries
+8. Libraries <br>
-    -Until now, the only library that exists is math.
+    -Until now, the only library that exists is math. <br>
-    -You may access this by typing import$ "lib/math.tesseract" at the top of your program -The functions can be viewed by going to the file -Please note that when you use these functions you don't need to print, you can just use the function and it will print directly.
+    -You may access this by typing import$ "lib/math.tesseract" at the top of your program <br>
+    -The functions can be viewed by going to the file <br>
+    -Please note that when you use these functions you don't need to print, you can just use the function and it will print directly. <br>

-9. Booleans
+9. Booleans <br>
-    -The Booleans that are avaliable are and, not, or, true, and false -Please note that True returns 1 and False returns 0, so please keep that in mind.
+    -The Booleans that are avaliable are and, not, or, true, and false <br>
+    -Please note that True returns 1 and False returns 0, so please keep that in mind. <br>
-    -You can use true or false in only comparitive operators, so regular equal sign will not work.
+    -You can use true or false in only comparitive operators, so regular equal sign will not work. <br>

-10. BitWise Operaters
+10. BitWise Operaters <br>
-    -The BitWise operators are &(AND), |(OR), ^(XOR), and ~(NOT) -These do not behave like regular booleans, but they return values instead of 1(true) or 0(false).
+    -The BitWise operators are &(AND), |(OR), ^(XOR), and ~(NOT) <br>
+    -These do not behave like regular booleans, but they return values instead of 1(true) or 0(false). <br>
-    -For example, 5 & 3 returns 1(NOT BOOLEAN TRUE BY THE WAY), because 5 is 101 in binary, and 3 is 011.
+    -For example, 5 & 3 returns 1(NOT BOOLEAN TRUE BY THE WAY), because 5 is 101 in binary, and 3 is 011. <br>
-    -Then, each digit is compared with AND, and then the outputted value is 001, which is one in binary.
+    -Then, each digit is compared with AND, and then the outputted value is 001, which is one in binary. <br>

-11. Pattern Matching
+11. Pattern Matching <br>
     -This function takes two arguments; first one is the pattern and the second one is the noise.
-Both of them have to be strings
+Both of them have to be strings <br>
-    -This function finds the pattern in the noise and outputs a list with the starting indexes of where the pattern is in the noise
+    -This function finds the pattern in the noise and outputs a list with the starting indexes of where the pattern is in the noise <br>
-    -Please note that this function uses a naive algorithm, so expect delays or issues -To call this function use the floowing syntax
+    -Please note that this function uses a naive algorithm, so expect delays or issues <br>
+    -To call this function use the floowing syntax <br>

         ::pattern_match(pattern,noise)

-12. Formatting
+12. Formatting <br>
-    -Currently, formatting only works with strings, not numbers or floats, if you would like to use numebrs, enclose them in quotations.
+    -Currently, formatting only works with strings, not numbers or floats, if you would like to use numebrs, enclose them in quotations. <br>
     -To use formatting, use the @s for strings. @d and @f are for numbers and floats, respectively, but these currently raise errors.
-This error will be fixed ASAP.
+This error will be fixed ASAP. <br>
     -Usage